jdegand/link-sharing-app-frontend/README.md

 - The dropdown's `name` property is `platform`.
 - Firefox doesn't show an errors for the label.
 Firefox had quite a few warnings associated with the `primeng` styling.
 - To fix this label issue, I may have to refactor again.
 - In Chrome, error choice is incorrect label use or `no label associated with a form field`.
 - `visible` in the menubar does not update from state changes.
 It appears to be only evaluated once.
 I have a correct conditional and the `logout` link's visibility does not change.
 - Best to localize the navbar per page versus adding it once to the `app` component ?
 This strategy would lead to duplicated code.
+- `primeng` has a design philosophy to minimize conditionals in templates.
+- I do not like the primeng menubar and its navigation defaults.
+- One strategy I have seen for primeng navbar is to use `ngIf` to conditionally render the menubar.
+Basically, you show no menubar when unauthenticated.

 ## Continued Development